 When you gradually will be able to run many kilometers, the training will be more and more time-consuming.
 If you have a family or a support base, it will be important to ensure that they understand the time you spend on the marathon training.

 During the periods where you train a lot to reach a peak shape, the need to rest and recover will increases.
 At the same time, you use many resources with training.
 In these periods, you should avoid overtime work, a lot of travel activity and other stressful working conditions.

 It is always a good idea to warm up before running and cool down after your run.
 Warm-up has a clear preventive effect on the occurrence of injuries.
 Studies have shown this, and many physiological explanations support this too.
 There are many different ways to warm up your body, but the absolute best is the active method by the motion of the body.

 It is not strictly necessary with a long warm-up before the long runs in your marathon training.
 However, before intensive running like interval training, it is very necessary.
-Your Warm-up may consist of easy jogging, which increases slowly in intensity, stretching, runs over 50 to 100 m which goes from easy jogging to faster run in a controlled pace, plus various coordination exercises with jumps, heel kick and knee lift.
+Your Warm-up may consist of easy jogging, which increases slowly in intensity, stretching, runs over 50 to 100 m which goes from easy jogging to faster run at a controlled pace, plus various coordination exercises with jumps, heel kick and knee lift.

 Good coordination is a very significant factor, especially if we want to avoid distortions.
 When the muscles are at rest, the muscle tissue and connective tissues, which surround the muscles are reduced slightly in size.

 If you are interested in how to run for a marathon, I hope you like this post and if you have any questions about how to run for a marathon or want to leave your own Personal review, please leave a comment below.